prooph/event-store/docs/replay_history.md

 ## Order By Created-At And Aggregate Version

-As you can see in the replay method the event store makes use of a special [CompositeIterator](../src/Util/CompositeIterator.php) with a callback comparing two events by their `createdAt` property.
+As you can see in the replay method the event store makes use of a special `Prooph\EventStore\Util\CompositeIterator` with a callback comparing two events by their `createdAt` property.
 The iterator is initialized with all stream iterators provided by the event store adapter.
 Each stream iterator is already ordered by `event.created_at` ascending and `event.version` ascending.
 When you loop over the composite iterator in a `foreach` you then get all events of all iterators